Delaney Avenue Improvements

 1. Briercliff Drive to East Miller Street

-2. Miller Street to Kaley Street
+2. East Miller Street to Kaley Street

 3. Kaley Street to Grant Street

-4. Grant Drive to Michigan Street
+4. Grant Street to Michigan Street

 Highlights include: